Create instances

 This page describes how to create a Cloud SQL for SQL Server instance.

-For detailed information about all of the instance settings, see Instance settings.
+For detailed information about all instance settings, see Instance settings.

 A newly-created instance has a sqlserver database.

-After creating a Cloud SQL instance, you add databases to it by creating or importing them.
+After creating a Cloud SQL for SQL Server instance, you add databases to it by creating or importing them.

 Choose between Cloud SQL Enterprise Plus edition and Cloud SQL Enterprise edition

-When creating a Cloud SQL for SQL Server instance, you have different machine families to choose from with several machine configurations, depending on the Cloud SQL edition.
+When creating a Cloud SQL for SQL Server instance, you choose the machine configuration from several different machine families, depending on the Cloud SQL edition.

-With Cloud SQL Enterprise Plus edition, you have two machine families to choose from:
+With Cloud SQL Enterprise Plus edition, you choose from two machine families:

 • Performance-optimized: offers a balanced price performance for various SQL Server workloads with a memory-to-compute ratio of 1 vCPU:8 GB RAM.